Mukhtar Ansari: Early life

-In the early 1970s, the government commissioned several development projects in the Purvanchal area (Eastern part of Uttar Pradesh).
+In the early 1970s, the government commissioned several development projects in the Purvanchal area (eastern part of Uttar Pradesh).
 This resulted in the rise of organised gangs that competed with each other to grab the contracts for these projects.
 Ansari was originally an alleged member of the Makhanu Singh gang.
 In the 1980s, this gang clashed with another gang led by Sahib Singh over a plot of land in Saidpur, resulting in a series of violent incidents.
 Brijesh Singh, an alleged member of Sahib Singh's gang, later formed his own gang and took over Ghazipur's contract work mafia in the 1990s.
-Ansari's gang competed with him for the control of the ₹ 100 crore contract business, which spanned areas such as coal mining, railway construction, scrap disposal, public works, and the liquor business.
+Ansari's gang competed with Brijesh Singh for the control of the ₹100 crore contract business, which spanned areas such as coal mining, railway construction, scrap disposal, public works, and the liquor business.
 The gangs were also allegedly involved in running protection ("goonda tax") and extortion rackets, besides other criminal activities such as kidnapping.